NathanWalker/nativescript-ngx-fonticon/README.md

 * Setup your component

 It is important to inject the service into the constructor of your root component.
-Otherwise Angular 2's DI system will not instantiate your service.
+Otherwise Angular's DI system will not instantiate your service.

 ```
-import { Component } from 'angular2/core';
+import { Component } from '@angular/core';
-import { TNSFontIconService } from 'nativescript-ng2-fonticon';
+import { TNSFontIconService } from 'nativescript-ngx-fonticon';

 @Component({
   selector: 'demo',